approov/quickstart-flutter-httpclient/README.md

 The Shapes App is a simple Flutter application which demonstrates using the [Client class](https://pub.dev/documentation/http/latest/http/Client-class.html) of the Flutter [http package](https://pub.dev/packages/http) and the [HttpClient class](https://api.dart.dev/stable/2.10.1/dart-io/HttpClient-class.html) of the Dart [IO library](https://api.dart.dev/stable/2.10.1/dart-io/dart-io-library.html) to make HTTP requests.

+Before building the Flutter Shapes app, make sure that your system is set up for Flutter development by following the instructions at [Flutter Get Started](https://flutter.dev/docs/get-started/install).

 <p>
     <img src="readme-images/flutter-shapes-app-start.png" width="256" title="Shapes App">
 </p>